-The Directive protects databases by copyright if they are original.
+The Directive protects databases by copyright if they are original by reason of the selection or arrangement of their content.
 Non-original databases such as compilations of legal cases and laws, listings of advertisements or databases of scientific publications can also be protected if the investment in obtaining, verifying and presenting the data was substantial.
 This protection is known as the “sui generis” right, i.e. a specific property right for databases that is unrelated to other forms of protection such as copyright.
+The copyright and the sui generis right may apply cumulatively if the conditions of protection for each right are fulfilled.
 The Directive’s provisions apply to both analogue and digital databases.

 The evaluation was supported by an external study.
 This supporting study also provided considerable evidence to back up the Commission's evaluation of the Directive.
 It contained a legal and an economic analysis, an online survey, in-depth interviews with legal experts and practitioners, and the results of a stakeholder workshop.